On this page

 - fever.

 These side effects are mild and a sign the vaccine is working.
-Speak to a GP if they become severe or are not going away after a few days.
+Speak to your GP or healthcare provider if they become severe or are not going away after a few days.

 All vaccines have a rare risk of severe side effects.
 Your provider will share what to watch for.
-If you experience these side effects, you should talk to a GP immediately.
+If you experience these side effects, you should talk to a GP or healthcare provider immediately.

 Where to get help